Overview

 What types of transactions are restricted?

 The CarePortal Card will be declined when the transaction is coded by the vendor as a cash transfer.
-This may be the case for the following types of transactions:
+This will be the case for the following types of transactions:

 - ATM cash withdrawals